AlessandroSaviolo/Evolving-CNNs-using-GA/README.md

 The purpose of this project is to implement a genetic algorithm (GA) to improve the architecture of a given Convolutional Neural Network (CNN) that is used to address image classification tasks.

-assemble a robot and implement the algorithm for making the robot smartly move in a maze and find a LED puck.
-Both Raspberry Pi and Arduino are used.

 Designing the architecture for a Convolutional Neural Network is a cumbersome task because of the numerous parameters to configure, including activation functions, layer types, and hyperparameters.
 With the large number of parameters for most networks nowadays, it is intractable to find a good configuration for a given task by hand.
 Due to the drawbacks of existing methods and limited computational resources available to interested researchers, most of these works in CNNs are typically performed by experts which use new theoretical insights and intuitions gained from experimentation.

 The proposed method is based on the genetic algorithm since it does not require a rich domain knowledge.
 The goal of the algorithm is to help interested researchers to optimize their CNNs and to allow them to design optimal CNN architectures without the necessity of expert knowledge or a lot of trial and error.